michaelaltmann/get-your-refund/bookmarklet.md

 # Spanish Client Bookmarklet

 This bookmarklet shows only those clients that list Spanish as their language of choice.
+It also hides clients that are

+- dropoff VITA or
+- associated with a partner org that is handling their own greeting.

 Drag the gray button below to your bookmarks bar.
 Then when you are on the list of clients, clck the bookmarks to flag those clients in blue.